MarcelloDev6001/MarcelloDev6001/README.md

 - Java.
 (I'm using this language on [Carol](https://github.com/MarcelloDev6001/CarolBot))
 - Python.
 (Alpha version of Carol uses Python, so i know a little of Python)
 - HTML & CSS.
 (I'm trying to create some websites)
+- Lua.
+(I'm using on the roblox game "Theory Of Colors" by [VOID Realm Studio](https://www.roblox.com/communities/391115286/VOID-Realm-Studio#!/about))

 ### Plans for future:
 - Learn more of Python, Kotlin, JavaScript, HTML (and CSS) and learn better of Java.